Arizona governor approves return of major league sports to the state

 ARIZONA - The state of Arizona is planning to allow major league sports to return after Friday according to the state's governor, Doug Ducey.

-Gov. Ducey made the announcement Tuesday saying leagues must follow CDC guidlines in order to protect the public's health.
+Gov. Ducey made the announcement Tuesday, saying leagues must follow CDC guidelines in order to protect the public's health.

 “We have had discussions with leaders of some of these leagues and they all know they are welcome to operate, play and perform in the state of Arizona,” Ducey said.